Professional Practice Leaders

 Professional Practice Leaders are accountable for the overall delivery across multiple sites of professional, clinical and academic allied health services that are consistent with the mission, vision and strategic directions of Providence Health Care and for fostering interdisciplinary approaches to patient/resident care.
 The position promotes a safe environment for patients, residents, families, visitors and staff.

-In 2014, Harvey became the Practice Leader for Social Work at Providence Health Care.
-In this role, he is responsible for the delivery of professional, clinical and academic social work services across PHC.
-Harvey values continuing education, training and research so that social work services at PHC are current and consistently reflect best practices.
-He leads a team of skilled and dedicated professionals who are strongly committed to patient and family centred care, especially for those who otherwise are marginalized or isolated.
+Teresa Robitaille is the Practice Leader for Social Work at Providence Health Care.
+In this role, she is responsible for the delivery of professional, clinical and academic social work services across PHC.
+Teresa values continuing education, training and research so that social work services at PHC are current and consistently reflect best practices.
+She leads a team of skilled and dedicated professionals who are strongly committed to patient and family centred care, especially for those who otherwise are marginalized or isolated.
 Their wealth of skills and knowledge help them to assist patients to understand and utilize a combination of personal, family and community resources to promote an optimal hospital stay, discharge and recovery.